Skip to main content

 validation scripts using the test vectors in Section 10.

-*Internationalized Domain Names (IDNs):* Apply Step 3 to the IDN as
+Apply Step 3 (Section 4.3) to the Internationalized Domain Name as

 presented, in either A-label (ASCII-Compatible Encoding, "xn--"